How long will it take for me to receive my import licence?

 Where can I learn more about taking CBPM?

-Any information or advice pertaining to a prescription for CBPM should come from your UK prescriber.
+Any information or advice pertaining to a prescription for CBPM must come from your prescriber.
 He or she is entirely responsible for the safety of your prescription under their own General Medical Council licence.
 Your local GP should be made aware by you that you are using CBPM to ensure that any medications you are prescribed locally are safe to take at the same time.

 What hours do the licensing teams work?

 The team works normal weekday business hours.
 The cannabis-licensing email is not monitored outside of business hours.
+The team is small, and can be affected by sickness, absence and part time work.